waldheinz/h-fcp/hsite/README.md

-Oh, there's something missing: We need to tell hsite about the keys it should use for the insert (there's some public key crypto going on under the hood for updatable size).
+Oh, there's something missing: We need to tell hsite about the keys it should use for the insert (there's some public key crypto going on under the hood for updatable sites).
 That's easy enough, too:

 ~~~bash
 $ hsite keygen test